 Composed by Australian duo Power Glove, the soundtrack to Far Cry 3: Blood Dragon took the synthwave formula and pumped up the intensity to levels that were suitable for a game Ubisoft described as “get the girl, kill the bad guys, and save the world”.

 Playing as a part-human, part-machine super soldier literally named Power, players would sling retro-futuristic weapons and laser swords in a world that was lit by neon and fraught by mecha-dragons.
-The music had to be pure cheese, and Power Glove nailed the brief.
+The games with good music had to be pure cheese, and Power Glove nailed the brief.

 23. Donkey Kong Country – David Wise